giftnuss/foodsharing/docs/setting-things-up.md

 Executing the following script will use the dev environment to run the codestyle check.
 As it currently always runs a new container using docker-compose, it will take some seconds to execute:

 ```
-./scripts/fix-codestyle
+./scripts/fix
 ```
-If the `-local` version does not work for you, replace `fix-codestyle-local` with `fix-codestyle` in the pre-commit hook.
+If the `-local` version does not work for you, replace `fix-codestyle-local` with `fix` in the pre-commit hook.

 ### Using PHPstorm